 The last way I’m going to share on how to add vintage wall decor to your home is with antique brass.
 Antique brass has made a comeback and looks beautiful in kitchens and bathrooms.

 When we refinished our guest bathroom, we used knobs with vintage brass details, a brass light fixture, a mirror with brass accents, and an antique brass towel holder.

 I love the way it paired so beautifully with the gray paint on the vanity.
 Still one of my favorite projects because we were able to accomplish it on a very tight budget.
 You can check out the full renovation here.

-This is by no means an exhaustive list, but I hope it helped to get your wheels turning on how you could add some vintage farmhouse charm to your home, no matter what the style!
+This is by no means an exhaustive list, but I hope it helped to get your wheels turning on how you could creatively add some vintage decor to your walls!
+Have fun decorating!